basename - return non-directory portion of a pathname

 - An error occurred.

-The definition of pathname specifies implementation-dependent behaviour for pathnames starting with two slash characters.
-Therefore, applications must not arbitrarily add slashes to the beginning of a pathname unless they can ensure that there are more or less than two or are prepared to deal with the implementation-dependent consequences.
+The definition of pathname specifies implementation-defined behavior for pathnames starting with two <slash> characters.
+Therefore, applications shall not arbitrarily add <slash> characters to the beginning of a pathname unless they can ensure that there are more or less than two or are prepared to deal with the implementation-defined consequences.

 If the string string is not a valid pathname, the same algorithm is used, but the result need not be a valid filename.
 The basename utility is not expected to make any judgements about the validity of string as a pathname; it just follows the specified algorithm to produce a result string.

 The following shell script compiles /usr/src/cmd/cat.c and moves the output to a file named cat in the current directory when invoked with the argument /usr/src/cmd/cat or with the argument /usr/src/cmd/cat.c:c99 $(dirname "$1")/$(basename "$1" .c).c mv a.out $(basename "$1" .c)